-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - These benefits are payable instead of any other benefits under this Plan for services related to treatment of mental health/substance abuse. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
+- Ÿ Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Ÿ These benefits are payable instead of any other benefits under this Plan for services related to treatment of mental health and substance abuse. - Ÿ The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self and Family enrollment.
 The family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for In-Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - The Non-Network benefits are the regular benefits of this Plan.
-In-Network benefits apply only when you use a Network provider.
-When a Network provider is not available, Non-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with Medicare and other coverage. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+The deductible applies to all benefits in this section. - Y After you have satisfied your deductible, coverage begins for Traditional medical services. - Y Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - Ÿ The Non-Network benefits are the regular benefits of this Plan.
+Network benefits apply only when you use a Network provider.
+When a Network provider is not available, Non-Network benefits apply. - Ÿ Network providers for mental health and substance abuse services are different from the Network providers available for medical services (see Network providers for mental health and substance abuse, Section 3).
+Call us at 1-800-694-9901 for assistance with locating a Network provider. - Ÿ Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with Medicare and other coverage. - Y YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3.